comprna/R2Dtool/README.md

 > [!NOTE]
 > - ```liftover``` and ```annotate``` requires columns 1-6 to contain feature coordinates against a transcriptome reference
 > - ```annotate``` can be perfomed before, but __not__ after, ```liftover```
-> - The GTF or GFF3 file used must exactly match the transcriptome to which features are mapped
+> - The GTF file used must exactly match the transcriptome to which features are mapped

 ## Visualising isoform-aware RNA feature metadistributions